How Not to Get Parasitic Mites

 There are Mites and then there are Mites

-First off, you have mites.
-We all do.
+First off, we all have mites.
 There are scavenger mites living on the faces of 100% of humans, eating our excretions, coming out to mate while we sleep.
 There are other scavenger mites in our bedsheets, eating our cast-off skin cells.
-This may not please you, but you’re not going to get rid of them.
+You’re not going to get rid of them.
 And these scavengers are not going to bite you.

 What concerns us here is how to prevent an infestation of parasitic mites.
 Mites such as Dermanyssus gallinae (the chicken mite, or red mite) and the Northern fowl mite are often found on birds, and cause huge economic losses because they feed aggressively on chicken blood.
-Poultry can also harbor bed bugs, by the way: another thing you wouldn’t stand in line for.
-And all these ectoparasites can cross species lines and make you their unlucky favorite.
+Poultry can also harbor bed bugs, by the way.
+And these ectoparasites can cross species lines and make you their unlucky favorite.

 - Don’t raise chickens in your yard.